-You must submit an implementation plan and 6-monthly progress report, participate in regular meetings with us, in line with the grant agreement.
-We will remind you of your reporting obligations before a report is due.
+You must submit reports in line with the grant agreement.
 We will expect you to report on:

-- progress against agreed project milestones - expenditure of the grant.
+- progress against agreed grant activity milestones and outcomes - expenditure of the grant.

 The amount of detail you provide in your reports should be relative to the size, complexity and grant amount.